darsh0820/Deep-Learning_Image-Classification/README.md

 The model consists of the following layers:

 1. **Input Layer**:
-   - Dense layer with 64 neurons and ReLU activation.
    - Batch normalization to stabilize and speed up training.

-2. **Hidden Layer**:
    - Dense layer with 64 neurons and ReLU activation.

+3. **Hidden Layer**:
    - Batch normalization to further stabilize and speed up training.
+   - Dense layer with 64 neurons and ReLU activation.

-3. **Output Layer**:
+5. **Output Layer**:
+   - Batch normalization to further stabilize and speed up training.
    - Dense layer with 10 neurons and softmax activation for multi-class classification.

 ## Batch Normalization